Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System

-As noted in Section~\ref{sec: qgt s}, the components of $\mathbf{S}^{LR}_\pm$ can be constructed from the pseudospins of the right eigenstates, which can be experimentally measured.
-Figure~\ref{fig: extra2} shows excellent agreement between the components of $\mathbf{S}^{LR}_\pm$ constructed from the eigenstates and those constructed from $\mathbf{S}^R_\pm$.
-This provides a way to experimentally measure the components $Q^{NH}_{\pm,\mu\nu}$ in an exciton-polariton system.
+As noted in Section~\ref{sec: qgt s}, the components of $\mathbf{S}^{LR}_\pm$ can be constructed from the pseudospins of the right eigenstates, which can be experimentally measured. \red{The $\mathbf{S}^{LR}_\pm$ calculated from both the eigenstates and from the experimentally measurable pseudospin $\mathbf{S}^{R}_\pm$ is shown in Fig.~\ref{fig: extra2}, showing excellent agreement.} The latter method provides a way to experimentally measure the components of the LR QGT, $Q^{LR}_{\pm,\mu\nu}$, in an exciton-polariton system.